Freshers' flu: how to stay healthy at university

 Beans, pulses and lentils are all healthy foods bursting with fibre, vitamins and minerals.
 They’re an excellent source of protein and cost significantly less than most meat and fish.
 You don’t have to spend a fortune on fruit and vegetables – frozen or canned are just as good and a fraction of the price.

 A vegetarian one-pot, such as our double bean and roasted red pepper chilli, is a great place to start for fibre and nutrients.
 For comfort food when you’re unwell, try a bowl of chicken noodle soup or make a batch of orzo and tomato soup.
 Swap a baked potato for a healthier sweet potato, and top it with our big-batch bolognese for a budget-friendly dinner.
+Also, make sure you are kitted out with all the right equipment by reading our review of the best student kitchen essentials.

 Discover more ideas for student cooking: